hvac-io/hvac-io.github.io/_posts/2015-10-20-fun-with-vigilias-api.md

 Now we could just add this script to a cron job and execute it every hour.
-Instead of showing a message on the desktop, it could also send an email or an SMS.
+Instead of showing a message on the desktop, it could also send an email or SMS.
 The only limit is your imagination at this point!

 It is important to note that the main Vigilia [interface](https://vigilia.hvac.io/v/5371147be4b0222b740851a2?bc%5B%5D=%253Aa10122..0.7..0.2..4.1#/devices/10122)